-Complimentary Memberships - CF Faculty/Staff/Retirees Memberships (includes part-time and adjuncts)CF ID Required
+Complimentary Memberships - CF Faculty/Staff/Retirees Memberships (includes part-time and adjuncts)\CF ID Required

-Individual Complimentary

-Dual Family - two adults and any children 19 Complimentary
+Individual Complimentary Dual Family - two adults and any children 19 and under Complimentary Complimentary membership for CE feaulty, staff and ratizaga

-and under

-Complimentary membership for CF faculty, staff and retirees includes free admission to the Appleton Museum only, discount in the Appleton Store and discounts on selected classes.
+\Complimentary membership for CF faculty, staff and retirees includes free admission to the Appleton Museum only, discount in the Appleton Store and discounts on selected classes.
 Other benefits such as participation in the Reciprocal Program are included in the general membership category.